steffen-klein/Hackintosh-Z490-Aorus-Master-10900K/README.md

 ## Installation

 ### Pre-install steps
-- Setup Bios according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#intel-bios-settings):
+- Setup Bios according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#intel-bios-settings).
+In the following the relevant settings are listed.
+You can also find a BIOS settings file under BIOS/BIOS-VXX_Z490-AORUS-MASTER.

 #### Tweaker – Advanced CPU settings  ####
 - **VT-d**: Disabled